Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/README.md

 Steps to run these scripts and update data on the dashboards:

-## STEP 1
+## STEP 0
 If making a new dashboard version, export the dashboard as a PDF and upload to the google drive folder, and incriment the dashboard version on the FAQ page.

-## STEP 2
+## STEP 1 - PUBMED
-“clintrial_extract_ver1n_2023_10_05” is a version of the script to create a data extract of the Academic Observatory to extract Crossref and Pubmed data and make a combined list of Clinical trials from these.
+“neuro_ver1o_query1_pubmed_2023_12_06” is a version of the script to create a data extract of the Academic Observatory to extract Crossref and Pubmed data and make a combined list of Clinical trials from these.
 This SQL script is listed as being required to be run first, but if the data already exists on disc then it does not need to be re-run.
 If it does need to be run to make changes or for some other reason, then do the following.

 1. In Bigquery, make a copy of the most recent script and save it as a ‘Project’ query.
-Increment the naming to reflect the current sprint and creation date, e.g. “clintrial_extract_ver1n_2023_10_06”
+Increment the naming to reflect the current sprint and creation date, e.g. “neuro_ver1o_query1_pubmed_2023_12_06”
 2. Set variables at the top of the SQL script.
 These are not actual locations, but just text to be added as a field in the output file: change the variable var_SQL_script_name to be the new script name
 3. In the script, make sure that you are happy with the versions of the input dataset for:
     - Crossref from Academic Observatory
-    - PubMed extract
 4. Make any other changes you want to make to the script and save the changes.
 5. Run the script.
-6. Save the output to a table with a similar naming convention to the script name, eg: ‘university-of-ottawa.neuro_dashboard_data_archive.clintrial_extract_ver1n_2023_10_06’
+6. Save the output to a table with a similar naming convention to the script name, eg: ‘university-of-ottawa.neuro_dashboard_data_archive.dashboard_data_ver1o_pubmed_2023_12_06’

-## STEP 3:
+## STEP 2 - TRIALS
-“neuro_ver1m_query_trials_2023_10_03a” is a version of the Trial Data query script and should be run second due to dependencies between the files.
+“neuro_ver1o_query2_trials_2023_12_06” is a version of the Trial Data query script and should be run second due to dependencies between the files.

 1. In Bigquery, make a copy of the most recent script and save it as a ‘Project’ query.
-Increment the naming to reflect the current sprint and creation date, e.g. “neuro_ver1n_query_trials_2023_10_06”
+Increment the naming to reflect the current sprint and creation date, e.g. “neuro_ver1o_query2_trials_2023_12_06”
 2. Set variables at the top of the SQL script.
 These are not actual locations, but just text to be added as a field in the output file:
     - var_SQL_script_name to be the new script name
     - var_TrialDataset_name to be the name of the input datafile